hat is Good Shepherd Center for Homeless Women & Children?

 What services does Good Shepherd Center for Homeless Women & Children provide?

-We provide both emergency and transitional residential services that empower women and children to move from homelessness to self-sufficiency.
+We provide both crisis and bridge, and transitional residential services that empower women and children to move from homelessness to self-sufficiency.
 In addition to providing basic necessities and critical support services, we offer women the opportunity to rebuild their lives through case management, education and training, and employment services.
 Click here for more information about our programs.

 How are the services at Good Shepherd Center different from other shelters and missions?

 At Good Shepherd Center, we have a unique approach designed not to just alleviate the problems of poverty, but to create permanent change.
 Most people have a vision of a homeless shelter as a rundown building on skidrow that has a huge hall of bunk beds.
-Our emergency shelter and transitional residences provide single and double rooms for each woman and a key to lock their rooms.
+Our shelters and transitional residences provide single, double rooms and fully furnished apartments to our residents.
 Treating all of our residents with dignity, love and respect is the cornerstone to our philosophy.
 Case managers work with each resident to create a plan, set goals, and track her progress toward self-sufficiency.
 It is our hope that our residents’ brief stay with Good Shepherd Center will be a chapter in their lives when they were given the time and resources to move past homelessness forever.

 How is Good Shepherd Center for Homeless Women & Children funded?